Joach-lab/3-Amigos-Restaurant/README.md

-# 3-Amigos-Restaurant Tacos and Buritos Sales overview
+# Understanding the impact of discounts on product sales at DAS.ltd
-## The goal of this project is to investigate the Sales of Buritos and Tacos at 3-amigos-Restaurant in order to assess the success of burrito and Taco introduction and make informed decisions about future menu offerings.
+## The goal of this project is to investigate the impact of discounts on the sales and profit at DAS.ltd.
+In order recommend the exact amount of discount and the required seasonality.

-**Founded in 2016, 3-amigos-Restaurant is a restaurant established in 3 cities in the United States**. **At the start in 2016, their Menu included Buritos and Tacos** in 3 Cities(Newbury Park ,Thousand Oaks and Woodland Hills) of various types meeting consumers of different Demographics.

-Now that they’ve hired a new data team and are seeking to understand their performance and portfolio with emphasis on possible improvement areas.
-The analytics team has 3 primary  objectives: 1) Help understand the performance 2) Recommend ways to improve their market share and sales 3) reduce cost and increase profit
+**Founded in 2016, DAs.ltd has been established in 5 countries(Canada,USA,Germany,Mexico and France)**.
+As an annual practice they compare the effect of discounts on sales and revenue.

+As per the annual practice, the sales analytics team have been tasked with the responsibility to analyse and present the impact of discounts between the current year(CY) vs previous year(PV).